Peta Spyrou

 I have a Bachelor of Laws (Honours) degree from the University of South Australia, graduating with First Class Honours.
 I completed my GDLP with the Law Society of South Australia, and have been admitted to the Supreme Court of South Australia as a legal practitioner.
 I also have experience as a Director of Equality Lawyers – a law firm based in Adelaide, specialising in providing legal advice to people with disabilities and their supporters.
 I held this role from 2021 to late 2023.

-Peta is an emerging expert in disability discrimination, education policy, and dispute resolution.
-Her PhD, conferred in May 2023, explores how students with disability-related challenging behaviours experience educational settings and the associated complaint processes when issues arise.
+Dr Peta Spyrou is an emerging expert in disability discrimination, education policy, and dispute resolution.
+She is also an External Affiliate Member of QUT's Centre for Inclusive Education.
+Peta's PhD, conferred in May 2023, explores how students with disability-related challenging behaviours experience educational settings and the associated complaint processes when issues arise.
 Peta uses empirical evidence to cast new light on these otherwise confidential complaint pathways and partnered with four external bodies to undertake this work.
 Peta was also the recipient of the unique and competitively awarded Equal Opportunity Commission Scholarship.

 In 2022, Peta was a finalist in the University of Adelaide's Three-Minute Thesis final.
 You can view her in action below.